1. Top Tips

 - In addition, you may be asked to pay the estate agent's commission, but if you accept to do so consider an offset by negotiating on the total purchase price of the property.

 - Take care on the content of written offers.
 Ensure they state that the offer is subject to such conditions to be elaborated in a sale and purchase contract.

 - Estate agents act for the vendor so you need to ensure the contract offered by them is equitable.
 Ideally, you should only sign in front of a notaire, on a contract prepared by them.

 - The notaire is not going to verify everything you need to know about the property, so it is imperative you make your own pre-contract enquiries and/or consider appointing a specialist property lawyer.

-- If at all possible, appoint your own notaire to act for you in the transaction, rather than using a single notaire on a shared basis with the vendor.
+- You can appoint your own notaire to act for you in the transaction, rather than using a single notaire on a shared basis with the vendor.
 Alternatively, appoint a specialist solicitor from your own country who can provide advice and support.

-- If you are unsure whether you are paying over the odds ask your own notaire for their opinion as they will be familiar with the actual selling prices for properties in the area.
+- If you are unsure whether you are paying over the odds ask your own notaire for their opinion as they will be familiar with the selling prices in the area.